Travel Icon: Uluru

 - Uluru/Ayers Rock was formed between 300 and 400 million years ago when the sea receded from the continental basin and a sandstone layer was twisted through 90 degrees into the vertical.
 The rock extends for six kilometers beneath the surface.

-- If you positioned Uluru/Ayers Rock in the middle of Sydney it would reach from Central Station to the Opera House and soar to more than twice the height of the harbour bridge!
+- If you positioned Uluru/Ayers Rock in the middle of Sydney it would reach from Central Station to the Opera House and soar to more than twice the height of the harbor bridge!

 The first non-aboriginal person to reach the rock was William Gosse, an explorer and a surveyor, who named it after the then Chief Secretary and former premier of South Australia, Sir Henry Ayers.
 The aboriginal names for the rock were known as early as 1903 but there has been much confusion concerning the correct names and their true meaning.
 The local Pitjantjatjara aboriginal people regard themselves as guardians of the ancestral spirits of the creator beings which dwell beneath the rock and the Dreamtime stories which guide their lives and they are forbidden from discussing this with non-aborigines.
 The rock was formally handed back to them in 1985 and officially named Uluru/Ayers Rock in 2002.